Scherrie Payne: Former Ladies of the Supremes

-In 1986, Payne joined former members of the Supremes, Jean Terrell and briefly, Cindy Birdsong, to form The Former Ladies Of The Supremes or by its abbreviation, FLOS.
+In 1986, Payne joined former members of the Supremes, Jean Terrell and briefly, Cindy Birdsong, to form The Former Ladies Of The Supremes, also called FLOS.
 When Birdsong left to pursue a solo career, Lynda Laurence took her place and they renamed themselves "Jean, Scherrie, & Lynda of the Supremes", recording the single "We're Back', featuring Ali-Ollie Woodson of the Temptations.
-Throughout the 1980s and the 1990s, they traveled worldwide to continue the Supremes' legacy.
-When Terrell departed, the group continued with Laurence's sister Sundray Tucker, who was a former member of Stevie Wonder's back-up group, Wonder Love, and this lineup worked prolifically with British record producer Steve Weaver, resulting in a catalogue of 40 new recordings, some of them re-recordings of the Supremes' original hits.
-Payne and Laurence continued to tour under the FLOS name with third new member Freddi Poole, who joined the group in 1996 replacing Sundray Tucker.
-In 2000, Payne and Laurence backed Ross on the Return To Love Supremes reunion tour, in which Diana allowed each of them to lead one of the classic Supremes songs.
+They performed through the 1980s and the 1990s.
+When Terrell departed, they continued with Laurence's sister Sundray Tucker, who was a former member of Stevie Wonder's back-up group, Wonder Love.
+This lineup worked with British record producer Steve Weaver, resulting in a catalogue of 40 new recordings, some of them re-recordings of the Supremes' original hits.
+Payne and Laurence continued to tour under the FLOS name with third new member Freddi Poole, who joined the group in 1996 to replace Sundray Tucker.
+In 2000, Payne and Laurence backed Ross on the Return To Love Supremes reunion tour, in which Ross allowed each of them to lead one of the classic Supremes songs.
 The group celebrated their 20th anniversary in 2006 (with Birdsong, Tucker and Greene in the audience), and around this time began using the group name "Scherrie & Lynda of the Supremes".
 In September 2009, Vincent joined Payne and Laurence in the group, replacing Freddi Poole, who departed to join the Three Degrees.
 In 2017, Laurence left the group after 31 years with her tenure in the group, and was replaced by Greene.
 In 2024, Greene departed, and Laurence returned.
-As of 2025, the FLO's (Payne, Laurence, and Vincent), tour the world, keeping the Supremes legacy alive.
+As of 2025, FLOS is still active with a lineup of Payne, Laurence, and Vincent.